microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/PowCP.md

+# PowCP function

-# function PowCP(a : ComplexPolar, power : ComplexPolar) : ComplexPolar
+`function PowCP(a : ComplexPolar, power : ComplexPolar) : ComplexPolar`

 ## Summary
 Returns a number raised to a given power of type `ComplexPolar`.